survivejs/webpack-book/manuscript/developing_with_webpack/automatic_browser_refresh.md

       // routing works.
 This is a good default that will come
       // in handy in more complicated setups.
       historyApiFallback: true,

+      // Unlike the cli flag, this doesn't set
+      // HotModuleReplacementPlugin!
       hot: true,
       inline: true,
       progress: true,